 While Christmas generates the most attention, other holidays also require careful timing.
 Memorial Day weekend, traditionally the start of summer shipping season, can affect deliveries for graduation gifts and summer event planning.

-Labor Day weekend impacts back-to-school shipping, which has become increasingly important for both families and educational institutions.
+Labor Day weekend impacts back-to-school shipping.
 We recommend completing school-related shipments by the Wednesday before Labor Day weekend to ensure Tuesday delivery.

 Thanksgiving presents unique timing challenges because it creates a four-day weekend for many people.
 Packages shipped the Monday before Thanksgiving may not be delivered until the following Monday, effectively creating a week-long delay for some shipments.